At the Airport | At Maritime Facilities | For Employees and Community Partners | How You Can Stay Healthy | Resources

 - Read SEA Airport status updates and COVID-19 FAQs for more information.

-- We have made many operational adjustments at SEA in response to the changing public health landscape.
+- We made many operational adjustments at SEA in response to the changing public health landscape.
 Here's how the Port is keeping our facilities clean and safe.

 - The Department of Homeland Security issued a notice of arrival restrictions outlining the process for American citizens, legal permanent residents, and their immediate families who are returning home after recently visiting high-risk countries.
 Learn more about international arrival protocols during the coronavirus response.